ionos-cloud/knife-ionos-cloud/docs/subcommands/compute-engine/firewall_create.md

     icmp_code: --icmp-code INT
         defines the allowed code (from 0 to 254) if the protocol ICMP is chosen; null allows all codes

+    type: --type TYPE, --t TYPE
+        the type of firewall rule.
+If is not specified, it will take the default value INGRESS

     ionoscloud_username: --username USERNAME, -u USERNAME
         your Ionoscloud username (required)